turingschool-examples/task_manager_rails/README.md

 Let's use Rails to build an application where we can manage some tasks.

-We're going to follow the [MVC](http://backend.turing.io/module2/lessons/intro_to_mvc) design pattern, which Rails uses by default, to implement the CRUD actions for our Task Manager app.
+We're going to follow the MVC design pattern, which Rails uses by default, to implement the CRUD actions for our Task Manager app.
+For a quick explanation of MVC, please read through [this](https://medium.freecodecamp.org/simplified-explanation-to-mvc-5d307796df30) post.

 Throughout the module, we'll talk through some conventions and best practices, but for now - we'd like for you to follow along with this tutorial.
 We highly recommend **not** copying and pasting the code in this tutorial.
 It's to your advantage to type each line of code on your own.